privateprep/coding-space-website/src/pages/programs/spring.md

     mediaPosition: right
     textColor: "#264548"
     textAlign: center
-    bgColor: "#ffffff"
+    bgColor: "#eec11a"
-    heading: Head Back to The Coding Space This Spring
-    mdContent: >-
-      ### Join Our Community of Coders
+    heading: Let Coding Grow On You

-      This spring, we’re excited to welcome you back to The Coding Space.
+    mdContent: This spring, we’re excited to welcome you back to The Coding Space.
       Whether you’re joining us at one of our in-person locations or meeting up with classmates for virtual lessons, we’re looking forward to laughing, learning, and—of course—coding with you!
 Here’s what we’re offering this spring.
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"